TadiT7/treble_experimentations_wiki/Cherry-Mobile-Flare-S8.md

 - If you are having difficulties modifying your device, don't forget to join our Facebook Groups here [Main Group](https://www.facebook.com/groups/746336425785682) and [Development Group](https://www.facebook.com/groups/468424323767473)
 - Don't forget to hit the subscribe button and ring the bell in Alfredo Cortez' YouTube Channel, [here](https://www.youtube.com/channel/UCzpW0hWPTSkPzqzVgZ-5bjg)
 - Visit the [XDA Thread](https://forum.xda-developers.com/android/development/guide-cherry-mobile-flare-s8-rooting-t4133827) for more infos regarding on how to unlock the bootloader, rooting the device, etc.
+- Visit this [XDA Thread](https://forum.xda-developers.com/android/development/recovery-twrp-3-4-0-cherry-mobile-flare-t4145129) for a list of TWRP builds compiled by different developers.

 *Note*